- What if I can’t pay this month?

 What happens if my loan goes into default?

-If your loan is in default, we will terminate the agreement we have with you and begin legal proceedings to recover the outstanding balance.
-Our loans are enforceable in 150 countries.
+If your loan is in default, we will terminate the loan agreement we have with you and begin legal proceedings to recover the outstanding balance.

 Remember, our preference is always to help you through financial difficulties so be sure to contact us at firstname.lastname@example.org for support before you get to default.